 4. Distracted Eating Habits

-If you find yourself binge eating in front of a computer screen or on the go, either towards your workplace or while coming back, you, my friend, can be at risk of a complete job burnout statistics.
+If you find yourself binge eating in front of a computer screen or on the go, either towards your workplace or while coming back, you, my friend, can be at risk of complete job burnout statistics.
 Not possessing enough time to sit at the dining table and eat can make you so involved in work or desperate to get things done.

 5. Fatigue and Exhaustion

 You’re in an exhausting situation at the end of the day, and fatigue can get to you like nothing else.
 It implies you’re clearly in the burnout zone, which may not only be physical fatigue and exhaustion but emotional fatigue, giving you no energy left to get done with other work.

 6. Lack of Proper Sleep

-If you have anything less than 7-8 hours of sleep each night, you’re at high risk of a severe stress-related burnout.
+If you have anything less than 7-8 hours of sleep each night, you’re at high risk of severe stress-related burnout.
 Over-engaging your mind with work and not completing your needed sleep cycle can affect your mental status and induce further fatigue to a tired body and mind.

 7. Prolonged and Frequent Physical Illness

 Constantly falling ill is also a key cue that you’re experiencing a job burnout situation.
 Do you find yourself calling in sick many times a month?
-In that case, you need to have a thorough check into your mind and life to gauge that you’re now a victim to severe job burnouts.
+In that case, you need to have a thorough check into your mind and life to gauge that you’re now a victim of severe job burnouts.

 Coffee is now your best friend!
 You’re excessively dependent on that cup of caffeine to start your day and end it.
 Slowly this caffeine addiction can take you to drugs, pills, alcohol, fast food, and everything you aren’t supposed to do.
 If you find yourself watching excessive television as well can promote the feeling that the coping-up mechanism in your body is surfacing to put a halt to the burnout in your mind.